12 Hours of Sebring - One of the world's finest once around the clock races

 Unfortunately, during the 1966 race, several huge accidents had happened.
 Bob McLean was killed in a crash when his car rolled several times before it was struck by the utility pole and then exploded.
 In another accident, Mario Andretti’s Ferrari tangled with Don Wester’s Porsche killing four spectators and then crashing into the warehouse next to the track.

 Many teams were using 12 Hours of Sebring as a good preparation for 24 Hours of Le Mans.
 The bumpy track combined with a hot weather and humidity at Florida is an excellent test for reliability of both cars and drivers.

 In the early years, Ferrari dominated the race but in the late 1960s, Ford became a serious opponent.
 Porsche became a dominant car in the 1970s.
 Porsche scored 15 victories from 1971 to 1988 (in 1974, the race wasn’t held due to energy crisis).
 The German manufacturer was so dominant that it scored 13 consecutive wins from 1976 to 1988.

-After that, Nissan, Eagle-Toyota, and Ferrari bounced back for a while before Audi took control in the 2000s scoring eight consecutive wins with the R8 and R10 TDI models.
-The ’Four Rings’ scored other three wins between 2009 and 2016 with R15 TDI and R18.
+After that, Nissan, Eagle-Toyota, and Ferrari bounced back for a while before Audi took control in the 2000s scoring eight consecutive wins between 2000 and 2007 with the R8 and R10 TDI models.
+The ’Four Rings’ scored other four wins between 2009 and 2013 with their diesel LMP1 prototype.